 About

-Staff ML Engineer with 17+ years building production AI systems.
-I specialize in LLM inference optimization, GPU capacity planning, and the systems decisions that determine whether AI deployments are cost-efficient at scale.
+Staff ML Engineer specializing in LLM inference optimization, GPU capacity planning, and the systems decisions that determine whether AI deployments are cost-efficient at scale.
+Currently leading inference optimization for one of the most consequential AI systems in the world - reaching hundreds of millions of users.
 I write field guides to make rigorous engineering frameworks accessible to the engineers who need them.

-Leading LLM inference optimization and GenAI platform engineering at scale.
+Leading LLM inference optimization and GenAI platform engineering for one of the most consequential AI systems in the world - reaching hundreds of millions of users.
 Focus areas include GPU memory architecture, KV cache optimization, serving framework evaluation (vLLM, TensorRT-LLM), parallelism strategy for frontier-class models, latency-throughput operating point selection, and production monitoring for LLM serving systems.

-Founded and led an AI inference marketplace enabling model creators to host and monetize industry-specific AI models with IP protection, monitoring, and pay-per-prediction APIs.
-Grew to 25K daily active visitors.
-Received VC term sheet.
-Built end-to-end across engineering, product, and go-to-market.
+Founded and built an AI inference marketplace enabling model creators to host and monetize industry-specific AI models with IP protection, monitoring, and pay-per-prediction APIs.
+Grew to 25K daily visitors within 90 days.
+Received a VC term sheet.
+Selected into NVIDIA Inception, AWS Activate, and Google Cloud Scale programs.

 GPU memory architecture, KV cache design, quantization strategies (FP8, INT4, GPTQ, AWQ), parallelism (tensor, pipeline, data, expert), continuous and disaggregated batching, speculative decoding.
 Operating point selection from latency-throughput curves.